gear-foundation/gear-wiki/docs/getting-started-in-5-minutes.md

     ![Log](./img/getting-started/message-log.png)

+    Now you have sent an increment command to the program.
+After processing the counter will be incremented to `1`.

+5. Repeat the step 2 with `0x676574` payload (this is `get` command).
+This will send a get command to the program.

-5. Press the <kbd>Mailbox</kbd> button to enter the mailbox and find the reply.
+6. Press the <kbd>Mailbox</kbd> button to enter the mailbox and find the reply.

     ![Mailbox reply](./img/getting-started/mailbox-reply.png)

     :::note

     The reply is in the mailbox for a limited time depending on the gas limit.
-If you don't see the reply, try resending the `PING` message with the gas limit increasing and go to the mailbox immediately after sending the message.
+If you don't see the reply, try resending the `0x676574` (`get`) message with the gas limit increasing and go to the mailbox immediately after sending the message.

     :::
 ---